fxadecimal/workingon/README.md

-# Working On it
+# Working On It

-A go-lang command line app that logs what you're working on
+A go-based personal log file

+---

+Problem: I've often have 2-6 projects on the go that I need to dip in and out of

+## Quickstart

 ```sh
 wko log building the app